Arthur151/ROMP/docs/evaluation.md

 2 steps to re-implement our results in Tab.
 1 of the main paper.

-1. Set paths
+1. Set paths:
 a. change the dataset_rootdir in configs/eval_3dpw_challenge.yml to the absolute path of the folder that contains 3DPW dataset.
 b. change the model_path in configs/eval_3dpw_challenge.yml to the absolute path of model checkpoint.
 c. change the output_dir in configs/eval_3dpw_challenge.yml to the absolute path of saving the results.zip file.

 2. Run:
 ```bash